OHI-Science/OHI-website/content/guidance/wild-caught-fisheries.md

 This subgoal requires data for each region describing the amount (tonnes) of catch for each stock and a metric describing the stock's status.

->Ideally, this subgoal will include seafood from commercial, recreational, and artisanal fisheries in your area, although most completed assessments have only included catch information from commercial fisheries due to data availability limitations.
+>Ideally, this subgoal will include seafood from commercial, recreational, and artisanal fisheries in your area, although most completed assessments have only included catch information from commercial fisheries due to data limitations.
 When data become available for artisanal and/or recreational catch, they should be included as part of the fisheries sub-goal or as a separate sub-goal depending on the context.

-Fisheries science is a discipline that, in part, aims to estimate the amount of fish that can sustainably be extracted from the sea.
+Fisheries science is a discipline that, in part, aims to estimate the amount of fish that can be sustainably extracted from the sea.
 Given the complexity of the subject, **it is important to consult with a fisheries scientist in your study area, as they will have local expertise to help develop a regionally relevant model and direct you to available data.**

 > The datasets used for the Global Assessment may also be useful for OHI+ assessments.
 We have used: Fisheries catch data from the Sea Around Us Project (seaaroundus.org) and global fisheries landings over time from FAO (fao.org/fishery/statistics/en).
 However, these data only report landings at the country scale, which may not be high enough resolution for a subcountry analysis.
 For stock status scores, we use data from the RAM Legacy Stock Assessment Database (https://www.ramlegacy.org/).

 For stock status scores, the Global Assessment uses the population biomass (B) relative to the biomass that can deliver maximum sustainable yield (BMSY) for each landed stock (B/BMSY).
 A B/Bmsy score of 1 indicates the stock is harvested at the maximum sustainable yield.
 Values < 1 indicate that biomass is too low to provide maximum sustainable yield.
 Ideally, these data are modeled using formal stock assessments based on fishing effort, catch, and life-history traits.
-When formal stock assessments are unavailable, we estimate B/Bmsy using a data-limited catch-MSY approach (Rosenberg et al. 2014; Martell & Froese 2013; Thorson et al. 2013; Costello et al. 2012, 2016), however, this method has a great deal of error (Afflerbach et al. 2019).
+When formal stock assessments are unavailable, we estimate B/Bmsy using a data-limited catch-MSY approach (Rosenberg et al. 2014; Martell & Froese 2013; Thorson et al. 2013; Costello et al. 2012, 2016), however, this method has a great deal of uncertainty (Afflerbach et al. 2019).

 An alternative approach used by Sea Around Us classifies stocks into broad categories of: undeveloped, developing, fully exploited, and collapsed using landings data (http://www.seaaroundus.org/stock-status-plots-method/).
 This may be adequate for your needs.